Senior Gear Editor

 Pros: Super comfortable Stretchdown construction wears like a puffy sweatshirt

-Cons: No/minimal weatherproofing, boxy fit.
+Cons: No/minimal weatherproofing, boxy fit

 Down jackets with a stretchy outer shell are all the rage these days and Mountain Hardwear has proven itself to be a leader in the category with its Stretchdown line of insulated clothing.
-Down jackets are a staple of modern outdoors-wear, with down having the best warmth-to-weight ratio of any type of insulation.
+Down jackets are a staple of modern outdoorswear, with down having the best warmth-to-weight ratio of any type of insulation.
 However, where down jackets have often struggled is the shell fabric, which is often not the most durable, and can be restrictive as it doesn’t really move with you.

-Enter the stretch down revolution, with companies producing jackets with a stretchy outer shell fabric that provides more natural ease-of-movement, and greater durability.
+Enter the stretch-down revolution, with companies producing jackets with a stretchy outer shell fabric that provides more natural ease-of-movement, and greater durability.
 And the Stretchdown Parka hits the nail on the head when it comes to these elements.
-The stretch fabric makes the jacket feels more like a sweatshirt than a down parka, with none of the “crinkliness” you normally get with a down shell.
+The stretch fabric makes the jacket feel more like a sweatshirt than a down parka, with none of the “crinkliness” you normally get with a down shell.
 Furthermore, the Stretchdown Parka packs the heat with a winter-ready amount of 700-fill-power down, plenty of pockets, and a great (albeit slightly boxy and oversized) fit with a hip-length cut for added coverage.
-It’s not waterproof, or quite as warm as some other jackets on this list, but given the comfort and style we couldn’t help but include it.
+It’s not waterproof, or quite as warm as some other jackets on this list, but given the comfort and style, we couldn’t help but include it.

-Check Price on REI Check Price on Amazon
+Check Price on REI Check Price on Backcountry

 Best Aprés-Style